Getting started¤

 is a dictionary containing all quantities computed during the call to run()

 .
 This includes the overlap with the "ideal" displaced state, which can be plotted to reveal "scars" in the drive frequency and amplitude space where resonances occur.
-Additionally we compute the Blais branch crossing analysis to understand which states are responsible for ionization.
-See the tutorial notebook under Examples on the left to see how to plot and visualize these quantities.
+This part of the analysis is based on Xiao, Venkatraman et al, arXiv (2023), see Appendices I and J. Additionally we perform a so-called branch analysis to understand which states are responsible for ionization, based on Dumas et al, arXiv 2024.
+See the tutorial notebooks under Examples on the left for example applications of the analysis, how to plot and visualize the computed quantities, etc.

 Citation¤